MONzTER-DEVS/BeatBoomer/README.md

 ## **Objective**

-- Collect pickups in the way 🎵
+- Collect pickups in the way and score as much as you can 🎵
 - Have fun 😉